-Some years ago – I forget exactly when – I found myself beside a cornfield in southern England full of bristling, ripening, swishing, swaying barley.
-I thought to myself “this is beautiful” and, from that moment on, cereals have held me spellbound.
+Some years ago, I found myself beside a cornfield in southern England full of bristling, ripening, swishing, swaying barley.
+It was vivid, vibrant, beautiful – from that moment on, cereals have held me spellbound.

-This blog documents my forays into the wonderful world of wheat, barley, rye, oat and their cereal cousins across the ages, within and beyond the beautiful English countryside.
+In this blog, join me on my jolly jaunts through Anglo-Saxon archaeology and my further forays into the wonderful world of wheat, barley, rye, oat and their cereal cousins through the ages, within and beyond the beautiful English countryside.

 By corn, do I mean maize?